2023 Sutton Art Award

 Through media and the visual arts, conservationists alert us to today’s important environmental issues.
 They help us develop a greater understanding of the complex relationships upon which all life depends.
-In that regard, the Sutton Avian Research Center, an internationally renowned ornithological research and conservation organization based near Bartlesville, OK, offers an annual scholarship competition for the Sutton Art Award.
-This award recognizes those students who demonstrate the ability to communicate current conservation topics in compelling ways.
+In that regard, the Sutton Center offers an annual scholarship competition for the Sutton Award.
+Established in 2005, this award recognizes those students who demonstrate the ability to communicate current conservation topics in compelling ways.
+The Sutton Award is comprised of up to $20,000 in cash which will be distributed to winning student submissions and their instructors as determined by the selection committee.
+The 2025 Sutton Award is made possible through the continued support from NatureWorks and other generous sponsors.

 Eligibility